Cameron Jerome: Stoke City

 On 31 August 2011, the last day of the transfer window, Jerome signed a four-year contract with Premier League club Stoke City for an undisclosed fee, believed by Sky Sports to be £4 million.
-He scored on his Stoke City debut in the UEFA Europa League against Dynamo Kiev to earn his side a 1–1 draw away from home.
+He scored on his Stoke City debut in the UEFA Europa League against Dynamo Kyiv to earn his side a 1–1 draw away from home.
 He scored against Maccabi Tel Aviv in a 3–0 win but was then sent off for two bookable offences.
 Jerome scored his first League goal for Stoke against Wigan Athletic on 31 December 2011; it was his first league goal for more than 13 months.
 He was used in a squad rotation system by manager Tony Pulis, something which he admitted he would have to accept.
 He continued to make an impact as a substitute, scoring against West Bromwich Albion and Everton.
 However, he began to vent his frustration at his lack of starts.

 The 2012–13 season began with Jerome again on the bench and almost joining Blackburn Rovers on loan.
 In a rare appearance, against Newcastle United on 28 November 2012 coming on as a substitute, he provided an assist for Jonathan Walters and then scored the winning goal.
 On 29 December, Jerome "lashed into the top corner from 30 yards" to score Stoke's third goal in a 3–3 draw with Southampton in the final minute of the match.
 He scored his third and final goal of the season in a 2–1 win against Reading on 9 February 2013.
 Stoke ended the season in 13th position with Jerome making 30 appearances of which nine were starts.
 At the end of the season Tony Pulis was replaced by Mark Hughes and Jerome criticised Pulis' lack of squad rotation. – "There's no guarantees [for places under Hughes] but before in the old regime, there was a guaranteed XI who played.
 No matter what happened, how you trained or if you came on and did well in the games you were involved in, you were still never going to start."

 On 5 August 2013, Jerome admitted an FA charge of breaching betting regulations.
 He was fined £50,000 and was also severely warned as to his future conduct by the FA.